Skip to main content

 Example 1: A faculty member has more than one appointment, but only the primary appointment is visible.
 You should record their administrative, teaching, research, and service percentages (as applicable) to total to 100%, all on the one position.

 Example 2: A faculty member has more than one position/department visible.
 Each position will be recorded to equal 100% at the indicated FTE (i.e., 100% of the 0.49 FTE).
-The other department will do the same on the position they own.
+The other department will do the same on the position for which they are fiscally responsible.

 No, do not include Workload Distributions for Designated Campus Colleagues (DCCs).